bigfix/developer.bigfix.com/site/reference/types/exponential-projection.md

 # type: exponential projection

-The &lt;exponential projection&lt; inspectors return statistical correlation information about the logarithms of the aggregated properties.
+The &lt;exponential projection&gt; inspectors return statistical correlation information about the logarithms of the aggregated properties.

 # correlation coefficient of &lt;exponential projection&gt; : floating point